What should you pack in your canoe for an overnight adventure?

 What will make a real, positive difference to your comfort and enjoyment out in the wild?

 – See our beginner’s guide to wild camping in Scotland

 After years of canoe-tripping in the Highlands, I’ve had plenty of opportunities to give it some thought.
 Just to be clear, I’m not talking about essential safety items here such as buoyancy aids, throwlines and first aid kits.
 Nor am I talking specialist items like fancy paddles, boats and sails.
-These are simply some of the things I think make a difference to my enjoyment during a trip.
-If you’re going to be outside for seven days straight this stuff matters.
+My list below are simply some of the personal things I think make a real difference to my enjoyment during a trip.
+If you’re going to be outside for a few days straight, this stuff matters.

 My Top 10 Items:

 I don’t like rain falling on my head nor wearing a hood.
 A decent waterproof hat will keep the rain off wonderfully.
 The hat will also keep the rain off your shoulders and that means the rest of you stays dry.
 Perfect if you get caught in a shower and aren’t fully waterproofed and hooded.
 It also keeps off the sun, and when you are on the water you are subject to a whole lot more UV than normal.
 Keeping your skin safe is vital to finishing the trip in good health.

 For my money, a bladder style affair is a better bet than a water bottle.
 To keep your bottle to hand in the boat you have to keep it loose or clip it to something.
 If it’s loose it will roll around, and could fall out if you capsize.
 It’s secure when clipped but still swings around and isn’t necessarily accessible.